A 6D interferometric inertial isolation system: Abstract

 \section{Abstract}

-We present a novel inertial-isolation scheme based on six degree-of-freedom (6D) interferometric readout of a single reference mass.
+We present a novel inertial-isolation scheme based on six degree-of-freedom (6D) interferometric sensing of a single reference mass.
 It is capable of reducing inertial motion by more than two orders of magnitude at 100\,mHz compared with what is achievable with state-of-the-art seismometers.
-This would in turn dramatically improve the low-frequency sensitivity of gravitational-wave detectors.
+This will enable substantial improvements in the low-frequency sensitivity of gravitational-wave detectors.
 The scheme is inherently two-stage, the reference mass is softly suspended within the platform to be isolated, which is itself suspended from the ground.
-The platform is held constant relative to the reference mass and this closed-loop control effectively transfers the low force-noise of the reference mass to the platform.
-The loop gain also reduces non-linear couplings and dynamic range requirements in the soft-suspension mechanics and the interferometric readout.
+The platform is held constant relative to the reference mass and this closed-loop control effectively transfers the low acceleration-noise of the reference mass to the platform.
+A high loop gain also reduces non-linear couplings and dynamic range requirements in the soft-suspension mechanics and the interferometric sensing.

 \keywords{gravitational wave detectors; seismic isolation; inertial sensors}